Frequently Asked Questions

 What happens if the itinerary changes or a port call is cancelled due to weather?

-For the full legal terms governing your voyage, please refer to the English Contract of Carriage (PDF).
+For the full legal terms governing your voyage, please refer to the Contract of Carriage (PDF, English).
 Have a question we haven't answered?
 Please send us an inquiry.